 Review and generate the texts

-To control the quality of the generating texts a check your outcome under different conditions and documents is recommended.
+To control the quality of the generating texts it is recommended to check your outcome under different conditions and documents.
 In the Review Tab you can look at your data sets and possible produced texts and look for spelling or content mistakes or logic errors.
 In this view you can also find out, how the statements work together.

 The actual generating is the final step in your text project.
 Depending on your usecase and the stage of your project, you might want to produce different amounts and subsets of your texts.
 Therefore, we allow different modes of text generation.
 You can decide whether you would like to start generating single texts or the entire text mass.